psidnell/ofexport/DOCUMENTATION.md

 - Download the [zip file](https://github.com/psidnell/ofexport/archive/master.zip).
 - Double click on the zip file to unpack it.
 - Rename and move the folder to wherever you want it to live.
-- Edit the **ofexport** script and change the path to reflect the correct new location of  your files.
+- Edit the **ofexport** shell script and change the path to reflect the correct new location of  your files.
-- From the command line set execute permission on "of export"
+- From the command line set execute permission on the **ofexport** script.
-- Add the installation directory to your path.
+- Add the installation directory to your **$PATH** in your in whatever shell you use.
 - Run **ofexport** from the command line, if all is well then it should print it's help.
 - If it doesn't then all is not well and I have failed you.